JoeOsborne77/JoeOsborne77/README.md

 ## Skills

-- Data anyalysis
-- Discerment of clients needs
-- Empathy
-- CRM Strategy
+Software Engineering Skills: Jest · Cypress · Sinatra · Express.js · Node.js · React.js · Twilio · Hypertext Transfer Protocol (HTTP) · MongoDB · Heroku · PostgreSQL · HTML · RSpec · Ruby on Rails · Ruby · JavaScript

-Consider skills relevent to software development.
+Wider Skills: Data anyalysis · Discerment of clients needs · Empathy · CRM Strategy Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.
 (Using a STAR example Paragraph) Consider the questions below.